yomanx/Text-Quest-Reader/README.md

 ### Unity (from source)
 - Unity 6.4+

-### Ready Builds
+### Ready builds
 - Unity installation is not required

 ---

 ## Resources

-- some images were generated with AI
+- some images were generated by AI
 - sounds and music: https://pixabay.com/

 ---